How to Renew Car Registration in Oregon

 To help you renew your registration plates before they expire, the Oregon Division of Driver and Motor Vehicle Services (DMV) provides you with the option to submit your application in person, online or by mail.

-Download our free in-depth guide to learn more about these renewal methods and more.
+Download our free guide to learn about these renewal methods and more.

 Oregon DMV Registration Renewal Notices